Analysis: Who has the toughest Pac-12 football schedule in 2021?

 Division road: Colorado and Arizona State

 Comment: We’re used to seeing USC with one of the Pac-12’s toughest schedules, but not in 2021.
 The Trojans are the only South team that misses both Oregon and UW, and they have just two division roadies.
-That said, the non-conference lineup has no cupcakes.
+That said, the nonconference lineup has no cupcakes.
 Of note: Oct.
 23 is the latest date for the South Bend trip since 1993.

 8. Washington State

-Non-conference: vs. Utah State (Sept.
+Nonconference: vs. Utah State (Sept.
 4), vs. Portland State (Sept.
 11), vs. Brigham Young (Oct.
 23)

 South opponents: Arizona (home), USC (home), Arizona State (road), Utah (road)